Skip to main content

 About the partners

-Flotation Energy headquartered in Edinburgh, Scotland, sits at the heart of the energy transition.
-It’s determined to support the big switch to sustainable, clean and affordable energy through the application of innovative offshore wind technology
+Flotation Energy Headquartered in Edinburgh, Scotland, sits at the heart of the energy transition and is determined to support the big switch to sustainable, clean and affordable energy through the application of innovative offshore wind technology

 An ambitious offshore wind developer, Flotation Energy has a 13GW portfolio that covers both fixed and floating developments globally, with projects in the UK, Ireland, Taiwan, Japan and Australia.
 Whilst Flotation Energy develops projects independently, it also recognises the strategic value of partnership and collaboration to deliver proven, cost-effective solutions.